influxdata/docs-v2/content/influxdb/cloud-serverless/reference/sql/functions/time-and-date.md

   > Avoid using an `interval` and `origin_timestamp` combination that results in a
   > bin falling inside a time discontinuity.
   >
-  > As a general rule, use either the default `origin_timestamp` or a origin
+  > As a general rule, use either the default `origin_timestamp` or an origin
   > timestamp with an offset relative to the Unix epoch that is equal to your
   > specified `interval`.
   >